 - One should never breed for personal profit or commercial exploitation of the breed.

-- While it is expected that breeders will sell their most promising puppies to other serious students or guardians of the breed, breeders should also sell on a non-breeding contract or limited registration, and encourage spaying and neutering of all others.
+- While it is expected that breeders will retain their most promising puppies or sell them to other serious students or guardians of the breed, breeders should also sell on a non-breeding contract or limited registration, and encourage spaying and neutering of all others.